MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Upgrade-Option-Same-Hardware.md

 1. If required, detach the node from the storage you're using.
 If you're not sure if you need to detach your storage or how to do it, ask your storage vendor for guidance.

 1. Upgrade the first node to the target Windows Server version.
-Ensure you have added all the necessary roles, features, drivers and security updates. <!--Should we have more specific directions for this/a link to more specific directions?-->
+Ensure you have added all the necessary roles, features, drivers and security updates.

 1. In Failover Cluster Manager, go to **Management** and select **Create Cluster** to create a new cluster.
 In this example, the new cluster is labeled CLUSTER1.